section-engineering-education/engineering-education/articles/etherchannel-technology/index.md

 In case the ether channel link is not operational, we can troubleshoot to find the errors and try to fix them.
 - **Step 1** - Use the `show EtherChannel summary` command to view which port-channel is down.
 - **Step 2** - After identifying which port channel is down.
 Use the command to `show EtherChannel port-channel,` and a detailed output will be displayed, showing the incompatible PAgP/LACP modes configured on the switches.
-- **Step 3** - We can now correct the misconfiguration by deleting that port channel using command `no interface port-channel`.
-For instance,  if its port-channel 1 will shall type `no interface port-channel 1` to delete port-channel 1.
-Then, repeat the steps that we have discussed above to create another port channel correcting the incompatible modes.
+- **Step 3** - We can now correct the misconfiguration by deleting that port channel using the command `no interface port-channel.` For instance, if it is port-channel, one will type `no interface port-channel` 1 to delete port-channel 1.
+Then, repeat the steps that we have discussed above to create another port-channel correcting the incompatible modes.

 ### Conclusion
-As we have seen, ether channel technology is the convenient way to increase our bandwidth and redundancy in our networks without the redundant links being blocked by the Spanning Tree Protocol.
+As we have seen, ether channel technology is convenient for increasing our bandwidth and redundancy in our networks without the redundant links being blocked by the Spanning Tree Protocol.
+To summarize:
 To summarize:
 - We learned what EtherChannel Technology is.
 - We explored different protocols used in EtherChannel configurations.